top of page

 1 from the County @ 4.551 mills

-You will receive one bill from Berkheimer for School Taxes in late summer
+You will receive one bill from Berkheimer for School Taxes in early summer

 1 from Berkheimer @ 29.558 mills